jbrook/docs/content/docs/ssh-keys/generating-ssh-keys.md

 ![SSH key generation dialog](/images/creating-ssh-keys_1.png)

 > Note: The private key will be made protected so you cannot read it back.
 The
-> public key should be copied to the destination
+> public key should be copied to the destination.

 ### <a name="manually-adding-key" class="anchor"></a>Manually adding an SSH key